Viprachitti

 Viprachitti is a danava featured in Hindu literature, a son of Kashyapa and Danu.
+The Vishnu Purana states that Danu gave birth to thirty-three powerful asuras, among whom Vipracitti was the eldest, with Shambara and others as his younger brothers.
 According to the Mahabharata, he becomes the king of the Danavas after his brother Puloman was killed by Indra.
-Viprachitti marries Siṃhikā, who is the sister of Hiranyakashipu and a daughter of Diti.
+Viprachitti marries Holikā, who is the sister of Hiranyakashipu and a daughter of Diti.
+The Mahabharat also states that when Vishnu took the form of Vamana to measure the three worlds, Viprachitti along with the other asuras surrounded him.
+The Mahabharata's Adi Parva states that Viprachitti was reborn as the demon Jarasandha in his next life.

-He has a son named Svarbhanu.
-His army is stated to have defeated the devas under the guidance of Svarbhanu.

-Incarnation

-Viprachitti later incarnates as Jarasandha in the Mahabharata.